bcobb/and_feathers/README.md

   "module Archiveme\n  VERSION = '1.0.0'\nend"
 end
 archive.file('lib/archiveme.rb') do
-  # The Archiveme fixture is a class, so we'll change it to a module
+  # The Archiveme fixture is a class, but we'll change it to a module
   "module Archiveme\nend"
 end
 ```